NotThatGoodOfAProgrammer/Music-recommendations/README.md

 <!-- ## Link: here put link to the App  -->

 ## Description:
 Main purpose of this project was to learn React, fetching from APIs and how to use Git and GitHub.
 Developed with Mobile First Design.
-Idea sparked out while reading APIs features and remembering frustration from mismatched Spotify recommendations.
+Idea sparked out while reading APIs features and recalling frustration from mismatched Spotify recommendations.

 <!-- ## The most crucial techniques that I have improved at/learned are: -->

 <!-- ## Usability:
 Othar than finalizing payment and "download" of the menu being self-promotion and not matching their description everything else should work as expected.
 All data is being stored as Local Storage so if you want to get rid of it [here](https://www.leadshook.com/help/how-to-clear-local-storage-in-google-chrome-browser/) is a quick tutorial. -->

 ## Credits:
 Color palette from Spotify <br>